virtdev/pysu/README.md

 # pysu
-A Python implementation of su
+A Python implementation of su (for pyboard)